Tharon-C/CSS-in-Components/PITCHME.md

 ---

-### Many like ECSS takes this to the next logical step
-This makes code deletion less scary and further represents these files as a component.
+More and more projects are taking this one step further
 ```
 shopping-cart-template/
 - shopping-cart.html